Introduction to The Big Wave

 It, then, happens that Jiya starts living with the family of Kino but he keeps sleeping most of the time.
 When Kino asks his father the reason for his long sleep, he tells him that it is better for him to sleep and then weep when he gets up to release his pent-up emotions.
 It would normalize his life.
 However, Kino and Setsu, his young sister, are very happy with the arrival of Jiya in their home as they now have one more person to play with.
 One day an Old Gentleman arrives at their house to inquire about Jiya and asks them if he could take him as his son.
 Kino’s father agrees on the condition that if Jiya wants to go with him, he has no objection.
 When finally Jiya wakes up, he visits the Old Gentleman and resolves to build his hut from scratch to start fishing again after collecting some money by working on the farm of Kino’s father but refuses to be the son of Old Gentleman, who regrets his decision.
 However, Kino’s father respects his decision of keeping his traditional profession and traditions alive.

-Time passes by and Kino grows up to be a strong man.
+As time passes by, Kino grows up to be a strong man.
 He works on the farm but, eventually decides to go back to the sea.
 Kino’s father respects Jiya’s decision and starts paying him wages.
 Jiya saves this money to buy a boart.
 Finally, he sets up his bamboo shack and turns it into a good home on the seashore.
 He also purchases a good fishing boat and starts fishing.
 The Old Gentleman becomes happy at this self-rehabilitation of Jiya but regrets his decision of not living in his castle as his son.
 When Jiya is able to live an independent life, he expresses his desire with Kino’s father to marry his daughter to which he happily agrees.
 Yet, Kino fears that the new couple may face the risk of another big way in which they could perish but Jiya expresses his resolution of living in the face of risks.
 These thoughts touch the heart of Kino’s father and he permits them to live their own independent life in their home on the seashore.

 Major Themes in The Big Wave

-- Life: Life is the central theme of the novel, The Big Wave.
-When Kino inquires his father about the fishermen’s village and the risk that it faces from the big wave, he informs that that their farm is equally at risk of the volcano whose eruption could jeopardize their lives.
+- Life: Life is the central theme of The Big Wave.
+When Kino inquires his father about the fishermen’s village and the risk that it faces from the big wave, he informs that their farm is equally at risk of the volcano eruption, as it could jeopardize their lives.
 When Kino expresses his concern about Jiya and his family, his father tells him that life lived surrounded by risks is a life worth living.
 The risk could be anywhere whether it is their farm or the village of the fishermen.
 However, there is one place where he sees life quite safe that is the castle of the Old Gentleman, though, Jiya does not accept the offer of the Old Gentleman to be his son only because his life could be safe.
 In fact, he has also learned that bravery is to live in danger and lead a life as a normal person, for one or the other day this life is to perish.

 - Social Norms: A relatively secondary theme, social norms emerge in the shape of staying on the grounds and space where forefathers have lived and do what the ancestors have done.
 It is a tradition for Kino to stay and work on his farmland and for Jiya to stay in his village and do fishing.
-That is why he returns to his land despite coaxing the Old Gentleman to be his son and live in the old castle.
+That is why he returns to his land despite coaxing of the Old Gentleman to be his son and live in the old castle.
 He rather goes to the seashore and builds his hut again to start his ancestral norm of fishing.

 - Human Resilience: The Big Wave shows human resilience in that despite living between Scylla and Charybdis, Kino’s father teaches him that it is better to live in the presence of death instead of beyond it, for it makes a person strong and brave.
 Kino tells the same to Jiya whose entire family has perished in the big wave of the ocean.
-Therefore, when he returns, marries Setsu, and starts life afresh on the same coast despite the risks of facing the big wave again, it shows human resilience and fortitude.
+When he returns, marries Setsu, and starts life afresh on the same coast despite the risks of facing the big wave again, it shows human resilience and fortitude.

 - Human Relationships: The novel also shows the theme of human relations that whatever happens, human beings are capable of forging relations with each other in the face of the worst.
 When Jiya and Kino see each other, they become happy due to their having the same age and same thinking.
-When Jiya sees all his family perishing before his eyes, he freezes for a few days but again starts living after forging new relations with Setsu as his wife and Kino as his brother-in-law.
+When Jiya sees all his family perishing before his eyes, he remains in shock for a few days but again starts living after forging new relations with Setsu as his wife and Kino as his brother-in-law.

 Major Characters of The Big Wave